 He disappeared for a few moments as the music filled the house, only to reappear in the hallway dressed in his long underwear, twirling and spinning to his heart’s content.
 I never laughed so hard in my life and still chuckle just thinking about it.
 I am literally LOLing right now.

 As always, it is all for my kids’ benefit.
-I am awesome of making a fool of myself for them and I am sure a lot of you other dads are as well.
+I am awesome at making a fool of myself for them and I am sure a lot of you other dads are as well.

 A version of this first appeared on DadNCharge.